 Provides information on the Childhelp National Child Abuse Hotline (Call or text 1.800.4.A.CHILD [1.800.422.4453]).
 Professional crisis counselors are available 24 hours a day, 7 days a week, in over 170 languages.
 All calls are confidential.
 The hotline offers crisis intervention, information, and referrals to thousands of emergency, social service, and support resources.

 National Center for Missing and Exploited Children (2022)

 Provides information about how to report online sexual exploitation of a child or if you suspect that a child has been inappropriately contacted online.
 Information will be made available to law enforcement to investigate.

-Child Welfare Information Gateway is not a hotline for reporting suspected child abuse or neglect, and it is not equipped to accept reports of this nature.
-Information Gateway is not equipped to offer crisis counseling.
-As a service of the Children's Bureau in the U.S. Department of Health and Human Services, Information Gateway does not have the authority to intervene or advise in personal situations.
+Child Welfare Information Gateway is not a hotline for reporting suspected child abuse or neglect, and it is not equipped to accept reports or intervene in personal situations of this nature.

 Anyone can report suspected child abuse or neglect.
 Reporting abuse or neglect can protect a child and get help for a family.